reqable/reqable-docs/en-US/changelogs/linux/index.md

 - 🚀 [NEW] Add HTTP request and response diff tool.
 - 🚀 [NEW] Add `JWT` decoder in the toolbox.
 - 🚀 [NEW] API JSON data editing supports one-click compression.
-- 💪 [Opt] Supports `Control + W` shortcut key to close sub windows.
+- 💪 [OPT] Supports `Control + W` shortcut key to close sub windows.
-- 💪 [Opt] Use name instead of timestamp when exporting traffic history.
+- 💪 [OPT] Use name instead of timestamp when exporting traffic history.
-- 💪 [Opt] Raw packet syntax supports JSON and XML highlighting.
+- 💪 [OPT] Raw packet syntax supports JSON and XML highlighting.
 - 🐞 [Fix] In the API testing, the cURL import dialog will not automatically pop up if the command containing `WIDTH NO-BREAK SPACE`.
 - 🐞 [Fix] The bug of uploading crash and statistic configuration not taking effect.
 - 🐞 [Fix] `Space` and `*` in the `urlencode` of the Python script may cause some servers to fail to correctly obtain the request path.

 ## v1.4.1 <small><small>*2023-09-18*</small></small>
-- 💪 [Opt] Traffic list supports drag selection.
+- 💪 [OPT] Traffic list supports drag selection.
-- 💪 [Opt] Traffic list requests and responses are saved with default file names.
+- 💪 [OPT] Traffic list requests and responses are saved with default file names.
 - 🐞 [Fix] The bug that some JavaScript content searches have no results.
 - 🐞 [Fix] The bug that sending a request when the URL contains `WIDTH NO-BREAK SPACE` characters will cause the application to crash.
 - 🐞 [Fix] The bug that cURL export cannot parse commands containing `WIDTH NO-BREAK SPACE` characters.